TheLQ/forum-scraper/README.md

 disappear from the internet.
 This tries to solve the following problems

 * The [Internet Archive](https://web.archive.org) has large gaps in content.
 This will ideally grab every page of every topic.
-Maybe we can assist them with this.
+Hopefully we can upload our dataset there.
 * Many users linked to 3rd party image hosts that have purged content.
-This will map images gathered from other imghost backups.
+This will map to images gathered from other imghost backups.
 * Naive recursive wget or httrack backups grab too much data and are too slow.
 This focuses on fetching topic content quickly using distributed scrapers.